 - Sleep problems

 Different genetic and social factors also play a role in the likelihood that a person will develop a mental disorder along with marijuana dependence.
 Studies show that the age that a person started using cannabis can also make a difference.
 Some treatments used are motivational incentives and interviewing, as well as therapies like dialectical behavior therapy and cognitive behavioral therapy.

 Treatment For Obsessive Compulsive Disorder And Substance Use Disorder

 Obsessive compulsive disorder (OCD) is a type of anxiety, therefore should be treated with the same care and attention as anxiety disorders.
 A person with OCD might do a lot of things that seem strange to others, such as becoming overly obsessed with routines and patterns, but it’s important to remember that mental disorders are no laughing matter and the people might have a traumatic history that has led them there—what they need is care and understanding.

 Treatment programs such as cognitive behavioral therapy and dialectical behavior therapy are helpful for treating someone who’s dealing with OCD, because they help a patient dig deeper and see the root of their problem behavior.
 Like many dual diagnoses, it’s uncertain which comes first with obsessive compulsive disorder and substance use disorder.

 Treatment For Bipolar Disorder And Substance Use Disorder

 Bipolar disorder is also known as manic depression, wherein a person will have serious mood shifts.
 These mood and energy shifts are known as manic episodes and a person with a bipolar disorder may seem happy and energetic one minute, then seem irritable and tired the next.
-Like substance abuse disorders, bipolar disorders can alter a person’s social life, career direction and motivation.
+Like substance use disorders, bipolar disorders can alter a person’s social life, career direction and motivation.

 Patients might have suicidal thoughts or feelings of apathy and indifference.
 It’s important to seek professional help for bipolar disorders and not try self-diagnose or self-medicate it.
 A person with a dual diagnosis of bipolar disorder and a substance use disorder might become severely depressed, at which point professionals might need to use a medication to properly treat them.
 Individual and group therapy can also be a big help.